Testing the local supervoid solution to the Hubble tension with direct distance tracers: Methodology

 To extract more of the information contained in the direct-distance catalogues, we perform a galaxy-by-galaxy fit without first compressing the data into a bulk flow.
 We simultaneously calibrate the \ac{TFR} and infer the parameters of the void model, which predicts both the density and the radial velocity.
 In the \ac{CMB} frame, the total source redshift $\zCMB$ is given by

-where $\zcosmo = a^{-1} - 1$ is the redshift due to cosmic expansion and $\zpec = \vpec / c$ is the redshift due to the radial peculiar velocity $\vpec$, also measured in the \ac{CMB} frame.
+where $\zcosmo = a^{-1} - 1$ is the redshift due to cosmic expansion and $\zpec = \vpec / c$ is the redshift due to the radial peculiar velocity $\vpec$, also measured in the \ac{CMB} frame (see e.g. Section 2.3 of~\citealt{Davis_2019}).
 We assume a flat \ac{LCDM} universe dominated by non-relativistic matter and dark energy to convert between the cosmological redshift and the comoving distance~\citep[as described by, e.g.,][]{Hogg_1999},

 where $\Om$ is the matter density parameter.\footnote{This may introduce a mild internal inconsistency if the void model, which must be sourced by a cosmology with faster structure growth than $\Lambda$CDM, also modifies the background expansion.} The peculiar velocity $\vpec$ at the source position $\bm{r}$ is given by